sumant794/baatcheet-social-media-app/README.md

 # 💬 BaatCheet - Real-Time Social Media App

 BaatCheet is a full-stack social media and real-time chat application built using the MERN stack.
-It allows users to connect, chat instantly, share posts, and interact with others seamlessly.
+It allows users to connect, chat instantly, and interact with others seamlessly.

 ---